cscart/docs/en/user_guide/addons/google_analytics/set_google_analytics.rst

 	The support of Google Analytics 4 was added in version 4.12.2.

-The **Google Analytics** add-on is created in order to allow the administrator to see the statistics for CS-Cart on his Google account.
+The **Google Analytics** add-on is created in order to allow the administrator to see the statistics for CS-Cart on their Google account.
 This add-on is based on `Universal Analytics <https://support.google.com/analytics/answer/2790010?hl=en>`_.

 .. contents::
    :backlinks: none